etattershall/internet-of-thingies/Development/report_skeleton.md

 -	We used Arduino Unos (£25-30) as edge devices.
 They have X inputs and outputs (analog and digital) and can be loaded with pre-compiled programs.
 -	HC-05 chip for Bluetooth option (picture of HC-05, range=10m?, cost=£4...)
 -	Raspberry pi as smart agents.
 Stats – 1GB RAM, can be run headless, use linux...
 -	SCD Cloud machine (Scientific Linux 7) hugely useful, blah.
+### Setup
+- Communication between Smart Agent and Edge via Bluetooth.
+What is Bluetooth / Why is it a good option for communicating with low memory/power/connectivity devices?
+- Smart agents run Piduino to interface between MQTT Pub/Sub and the inputs and outputs in the edge
-Broker (mosquitto) runs on cloud, as does telemetry and monitoring applications (broker services) and a flask app.
+- Broker (mosquitto) runs on cloud, as does telemetry and monitoring applications (broker services) and a flask app.
 ### Pretty diagrams and pictures of the equipment
 -	Diagram with the pretty logos on it I made for the pre-coffee talk.
 I’ll go find it.
 The programming